Applications are now closed.

 Important things to know

-- The timescale for delivery of the UKSF is short; in practice, all projects will need to be completed and final claims submitted by 31 December 2024, to allow time for closure of the programme.
+• The timescale for delivery of the UKSF is short; in practice, all projects will need to be completed and final claims submitted by March 31, 2026

-- As noted previously, although the UK Government has announced the UKSPF allocations for the period up to 31 March 2025, the funding is only confirmed on an annual basis.
-The funding agreements provided by North Wales local authorities to successful applicants will reflect this.
+• Although the UK Government has announced the UKSPF allocations for the period up to 31 March 2026, the funding is only confirmed on an annual basis.
+The funding agreements provided by Wrexham County Borough Council to successful applicants will reflect this.
 Any applicant, committing to expenditure beyond the period for which funding is confirmed will do so at their own risk.

-- The eligible period for expenditure under the UKSPF began on 1 April 2022.
+• The eligible period for expenditure under the UKSPF begins on 1 April 2025.
 Applicants may therefore include an element of retrospective expenditure within their applications.
 Note that any expenditure incurred by applicants prior to signing a grant funding agreement will be entirely at their own risk.

-- Operating in compliance with the new UK subsidy control regime which began on 4 January 2023, will be a key requirement for any project.
+• Operating in compliance with the UK subsidy control regime which began on 4 January 2023, will be a key requirement for any project.
 All applicants should familiarise themselves with the requirements of the regime:

 Project selection